vgadodia/vgadodia/README.md

 ## Hey there! 👋

-First-year student at MIT, and a software engineer and entrepreneur aiming to innovate cutting-edge entrepreneurial solutions through technology.
+First-year student at MIT, and a software engineer and tech entrepreneur aiming to innovate cutting-edge solutions through technology.
 Click [here](https://devpost.com/vgadodia) to see my projects!

 ## Skillset
 * **Languages:** Python, JavaScript, Java, C, HTML/CSS, SQL